- Is it Normal to Experience Abdominal Pain While Pregnant?

 - Braxton-Hicks Contractions

-Braxton Hicks contractions are a false form of contractions, commonly resulting in the tightening of your stomach muscles.
-Braxton Hicks contractions are very different from actual contractions, which occur more frequently, are of longer duration, and can be very painful.
-Braxton Hicks is caused more due to dehydration, so drinking plenty of water and regular rest can help in eliminating this condition.
+Braxton-Hicks contractions are similar to labour contractions, but not the same.
+They are a false form of contractions, commonly resulting in the tightening of the stomach muscles.
+These contractions may make your stomach very tight and stiff.
+For some women, Braxton-Hicks contractions can start as early as in the second trimester, and others may experience them right around delivery.
+Braxton-Hicks contractions are very different from actual contractions, which occur more frequently, are of longer duration, and can be very painful.
+These are mainly caused due to dehydration, so drinking plenty of water and regular rest can help in eliminating this condition.

 Reasons for Stomach Pain in Pregnant Women

-This section discusses some of the serious complications that could be developing due to severe abdominal pain during a pregnancy.
+While experiencing abdominal pain during pregnancy is normal, sometimes, it could indicate severe problems.
+This section discusses some of the serious complications that could arise due to severe abdominal pain during pregnancy.

 1. Ectopic Pregnancy

-Ectopic pregnancy is extremely difficult to differentiate from a regular pregnancy, particularly during early pregnancy.
-Some of the symptoms that could indicate ectopic pregnancy include:
+Ectopic pregnancy is extremely difficult to differentiate from a regular pregnancy, particularly in the early stages of pregnancy.
+Some of the symptoms that could indicate to ectopic pregnancy include:

 - Pain, which worsens each time the pregnant women moves.